Chagford Filmmaking Group

 Why is the Acorn Cottage Kitchen "a magic bubble?"

-It all began in 2004 as a group of Chagford young people were hanging around the kitchen of founder Elizabeth-Jane Baldry complaining that there was nothing to do in the holidays.
+Our story began in 2004 as a group of Chagford young people were hanging around the kitchen of founder Elizabeth-Jane Baldry complaining that there was nothing to do in the holidays.

 "Let's make a movie!" said mum (who is a concert harpist in her grown-up job)